 Could now be the time to dip your toe into cold water swimming to help ease your menopause symptoms?

-Cold-water swimming, sometimes known as wild water or open water swimming, is done (as its name suggests) outdoors in lakes, lochs, ponds, pools, rivers, lidos or the sea and has become hugely popular in the last few years.
-It is something that gained even more momentum during the lockdowns when public swimming baths were closed (so much so that in 2020 the UK Outdoor Swimming Society was forced to take down its map of designated swimming hotspots such was the overwhelming demand).
+Cold water swimming, sometimes known as wild water, winter swimming or ice swimming, is done (as its name suggests) outdoors in cold lakes, ponds, pools, rivers, or the sea and has become hugely popular in the last few years.
+It is something that gained even more momentum during the lockdowns when public swimming pools were closed.
 What has also emerged out of this fitness and well-being trend are the number of women coming out to say how it has soothed and reduced their menopause symptoms.
 With this article, we explore how and why…

 The health benefits of cold-water swimming

 It is fair to say those who regularly go cold water swimming are quite evangelical about its stress-relieving, endorphin-creating, immune-boosting benefits, and there is research to show how it can help both mental and physical health.
 While there is no strict definition of what constitutes ‘cold water’ it is generally taken to mean low temperatures of between 12-16°C that result in a range of physiological stress responses when we plunge ourselves into it (and as experts from The Outdoor Swimming Society explain wild swimmers in the UK are almost always out in cold or cool temperatures as the temperature rarely warms to above 20°C).